lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 From **477k +/- 17k** to **471k +/- 8k**.
 There's a *bit* of a difference, but within the margin of error.
 Certainly not the 4x speed increase we were expecting.

-**Conclusion: The dissapointing performance is not caused by cold SIMD loops**
+**Conclusion: The disappointing performance is not caused by cold SIMD loops.** One hypothesis down, two to go!

 ## SIMD Slowdown Hypothesis 2: Dastardly Downclocking

-One interesting fact I was surprised to learn when I started SIMD programming: CPUs will reduce their clockspeed for [programs](https://blog.cloudflare.com/on-the-dangers-of-intels-frequency-scaling/) with AVX instructions.
-Since these instructions operate on more data at once, they consume more power, and thus generate more heat-per-unit-time than the processor usually has to handle; it makes sence the processor might need to slow down in response.
+One interesting fact I was surprised to learn when I started SIMD programming: CPUs will reduce their clock speed for [programs](https://blog.cloudflare.com/on-the-dangers-of-intels-frequency-scaling/) with AVX instructions.
+Since these instructions operate on more data at once, they consume more power, and thus generate more heat-per-unit-time than the processor usually has to handle; it makes sense the processor might need to slow down in response.

 Now, this probably isn't the problem: downclocking will most hurt programs that spend only a little bit of time doing AVX-512 operations and a lot of time doing regular scalar operations, which would take the hit from the slower clock speed.
-Since we just showed that our problem isn't too little time spent in the SIMD loop, we're probably not hurting from reduced clockspeed.
+Since we just showed that our problem isn't too little time spent in the SIMD loop, we're probably not hurting from reduced clock speed.
 Nonetheless, let's rule try and rule it out.

 Turns out this hypothesis is really easy to test.
-We'll use a linux built-in tool [perf](https://man7.org/linux/man-pages/man1/perf.1.html) - specifically [perf-stat](https://man7.org/linux/man-pages/man1/perf-stat.1.html) - to check the clockspeed for our two different versions.
+We'll use a linux built-in tool [perf](https://man7.org/linux/man-pages/man1/perf.1.html) - specifically [perf-stat](https://man7.org/linux/man-pages/man1/perf-stat.1.html) - to check the clock speed for our two different versions.

 We're going to add a simple `main` function to our code so we can run it on its own, instead of running it as part of a benchmark.
 Since we're measuring with `perf` instead of `cargo bench`, this will help us isolate and measure *only* the code we're testing, and keep any code added by the benchmarking infrastructure from muddying our measurements.

-Here's the `main` function, for refence.
+Here's the `main` function, for reference.
 It does exactly what the benchmark was doing: calculating different basis values for each of the different inputs.
 We're increasing the number of calculations done to ensure the code runs long enough for perf to get a good measurement
 ```rust
 pub fn main() {
     let spline_size = 2000;